 Social media platforms make money from ads, so it's in their best interest to get as much information about you as possible.
 From your email address and the pages you liked to the friends you interacted the most and the way your face looks like – they know it all.

 You’re not protecting your privacy if you keep your social media profiles public or openly share sensitive information.
 If you forget to disable your location settings, social media giants and everyone else can see where in the world you are every time you post anything online.
-If you are willingly sharing this information, a VPN won’t protect you.
+If you are willingly sharing this information, an anonymous VPN won’t protect you.
 Make sure your social media profiles are as private as possible.

 Similarly to other social media platforms, this tech giant built their business on trackers and advertising.
 However, the worst part about Google is that it owns a huge number of different platforms and the more apps you use, the more information they gather about you.
 The ‘user profile’ they create is pretty accurate and includes a lot of personally identifiable information like your location, age, gender, things you’ve searched for, videos you watched on Youtube.
 Let’s not forget that Google tracks your location even if you disable your settings.